cca/equella_cli/readme.md

 # then iterate over them printing out all their usernames (FISH loop, not BASH)
 for user in (eq group --name 'system administrators' | jq '.users[]' | tr -d '"'); eq user $user | jq '.username'; end
 ```

-## Invalid SSL Certificates

-We can work around unrecognized/invalid SSL certificates in Node by setting the `NODE_TLS_REJECT_UNAUTHORIZED` environment variable to `0`, e.g., `export NODE_TLS_REJECT_UNAUTHORIZED=0` in Bash or `set -gx NODE_TLS_REJECT_UNAUTHORIZED 0` in Fish.
-Node will print runtime warnings to stderr but otherwise this is a good way to work around certificates our system doesn't recognize as valid yet. openEQUELLA forces you to use HTTPS for most (all?)
-API routes, so otherwise we're stuck.

 ## LICENSE